soyrochus/remedata/README.md

 }));

 As well as interacting with given db, req and res objects, it is easy to implement complex database like operations through the JsonDb class as well as the ES 5 and ES 6 Array functions like map, filter, etc.

+### Usage with Sews

+#### Getting started

+Sews can be found on [https://github.com/soyrochus/sews](https://github.com/soyrochus/sews).
+It can be installed with:

+    npm install sews

+A basic server, the "Bus" can be started with:

+    var bus = sews.startbus({port:9000});

+#### Basic handlers

+The following handlers can be defined:

+A default "read" handler; retrieves data from given db. i.e. equivalent to the HTTP GET Handler:

+    bus.on('men.read', remedata.handleWsRead(db, 'men.retrieved'));

+A default "write" handler; write single item to given db. i.e. equivalent to the HTTP PUT Handler:

+    bus.on('men.write', remedata.handleWsWrite(db,'men.written'));

+A default "process" handler; write data to given db. either in batch mode or  a single item. i.e. equivalent to the HTTP POST Handler:

+    bus.on('men.process', remedata.handleWsProcess(db,'men.processed'));

+A default "delete" handler; deletes item from given db.i.e. equivalent to the HTTP DELETE Handler:

+    bus.on('men.delete', remedata.handleWsDelete(db, 'men.deleted'));

 ### The source